WP Engine vs Kinsta 2026: Which Managed WordPress Host Actually Wins?

 Pricing & Value

-WP Engine is cheaper to get started — $20/month vs $35/month for the Starter plan.
-That $15/month gap is real money if you're running a small site or just testing the waters.
-WP Engine also runs more frequent promotional discounts, so the gap can widen further.
+WP Engine costs less to start — $20/month compared to $35/month for the Starter plan.
+That $15/month gap matters when you're just getting rolling.
+Plus WP Engine runs more frequent promotional discounts, so the gap can get even wider.

-That said, Kinsta's higher price point includes features — the APM tool, more data center choices, better container isolation — that you'd pay add-on fees for elsewhere.
-If you need those features, Kinsta's "expensive" pricing starts looking more reasonable pretty quickly.
+But Kinsta's higher price includes features — the APM tool, more data center choices, better container isolation — that cost money as add-ons elsewhere.
+If you actually need those features, Kinsta's "expensive" pricing starts looking more defensible pretty quickly.

 Edge: WP Engine for budget; Kinsta for value at scale